phylosopher07/phylosopher07.github.io/_posts/2023-02-19-helium-atom.md

 A **two-electron atom** or **helium-like ion** is a quantum mechanical system consisting of one nucleus with a charge of $Ze$ and just two electrons. ($\ce{H-}$, $\ce{He}$, $\ce{Li+}$, $\ce{Be^2+}$, ...)

-The expectation of Hamiltonian can be computed in same way,
+The expectation of Hamiltonian can be computed in the same way,

 \\[ \expct{\hat{\hamiltonian}} =
 \left( -2\Zef^2+\frac{16Z-5}{4}\Zef \right)E_1 \\]